danja/analog-computer/anabella/design.md

 ## Integrators

-4 x op amps in **inverting** configuration, with switched capacitor for time constant.
+4 x op amps in inverting configuration, with mechanically switched capacitor for time constant.

 **TBD**

 To allow simultaneous response and the potential for external control, electronic switching of the integrators is desirable.

+The basic setup needed is as in [Dr.Vogel's design](http://www.analogmuseum.org/english/homebrew/vogel/), here's a local copy of the [circuit](https://github.com/danja/analog-computer/blob/master/reference/vogel_schaltplan.pdf).
+But where that uses dual-ganged mechanical, ON-OFF-ON switches, I'd like to use electronic switching.
+This is a tradeoff : the mechanical approach would give good high/low resistance values, but at the cost of potential timing issues, and lack of external control.

-Common (inexpensive) analog switch ICs won't support the +/- 15v range.
+Relays seem just a bit too retro, common (inexpensive) analog switch ICs won't support the +/- 15v range.
 The plan here is to experiment with discrete FET-based switches.
+Initial reading suggests that JFETs are likely to have more appropriate characteristics than MOSFETs.
+This is a fairly standard technique for audio routing, eg. for bypass in guitar effects pedals (see [Boss OS-2](https://schems.com/Schematics/Distortion%20Boost%20and%20Overdrive/BOSS%20OS-2.gif)).
+For external control, [this circuit](https://tataylino.com/audio-source-switch-for-arduino/) is intended for use with Arduinos - it's the 2N3819 (with an associated diode) driven by a bipolar transistor for switching.
+This is porobably a good starting point.

 A fallback here is to use electromechanical relays or possibly pair the indegrators, each pair having a DPDT, ON-OFF-ON switch for Initial Conditions - Hold - Run.
 Because of timing issues, this is a last resort.